Do you know what it means to “finish well”?

 Nothing brings out the weakness in a company’s core values like a genuine crisis.
 And these days, who hasn’t faced a crisis in business during the pandemic?

 When you look at the time and money you’ve spent developing your business, how much of it was spent developing your team?
 Do they feel valued?
-If you were to have them in the backseat and describe you non-physically, would they say, “We know you love making a profit.”
+If you were to have them in the backseat and asked them to describe you non-physically– like I did with my kids that day– what would they say?
+Would they be able to tell you your personal and company values, or would they say, “We know you love making a profit”?

-To finish well, I’d suggest that you reevaluate your values.
+If you want to finish well, I’d suggest that you use this moment of crisis to reevaluate your values.
 It’s not that complicated.

 Redefine health and start your journey to finish well